dumlutimuralp/k8s-with-nsx-t-2.4.x/Part 3/README.md

 root@k8s-master:~#
 </code></pre>

 * At this stage a sample output of the "ip addr" command is shown below.
 For the curious ones out there it is normal to see "br-int" interface in "Down" state since an IP stack is not attached to OVS in this scenario.
-More info can be found in this Youtube Video https://www.youtube.com/watch?v=rYW7kQRyUvA (Special thanks to @Yuki Tsuboi - Solution Architect at VMware) for pointing out the difference)
+More info can be found in this Youtube Video https://www.youtube.com/watch?v=rYW7kQRyUvA

 <pre><code>
 root@k8s-master:~# ip addr